eventql/eventql/doc/api/http/tables/create_table.md

   </tr>
   <tr>
     <td>update (optional)</td>
-    <td>if true, overwrite an existing table if a table with the same name exists</td>
+    <td>if true, overwrite an existing table if a table with the same name exists.
+Note that this should not be used for regular schema maintenance as it's fairly unsafe (it will hard-overwrite the tables schema).
+Use the add_field/remove_field calls instead to manage an existing table schema.</td>
   </tr>
   <tr>
     <td>partition_size (optional)</td>